open-contracting-extensions/ocds_medicines_extension/README.md

 ```
 ### More than one Active Ingredient

-This is an [example](https://www.contrataciones.gov.py/licitaciones/convocatoria/391507-adquisicion-medicamentos-hospital-clinicas-1.html#pliego) of an item of a drug procurement processes in Paraguay and how it would be represent with the extension.
+This is an [example](https://www.contrataciones.gov.py/licitaciones/convocatoria/391507-adquisicion-medicamentos-hospital-clinicas-1.html#pliego) of an item of a drug procurement process in Paraguay and how it would be represented with the extension.

 | Description            | Technical specifications | Unit of measurement       |  Presentation         |  Delivery presentation |
 | -----------            |------------------------- | -----------               |  -----------          | ----------------       |